 Retro Report is there to pick up the story after everyone has moved on, connecting the dots from yesterday to today, correcting the record and providing a permanent living library where viewers can gain new insight into the events that shaped their lives.

-Retro Report was founded through a private grant from Christopher Buck, who first began drawing up the blueprints for this living news library more than a decade ago.
+Retro Report was created by Christopher Buck, who first began drawing up the blueprints for this living news library more than a decade ago.
 An entrepreneur and a philanthropist, Buck is a reformed news junkie who spent 15 years working as a television editor.

 In keeping with our public service goals, Retro Report is organized under the umbrella of Mirror/Mirror Productions, Inc., a New York not-for-profit corporation which was recently determined by the Internal Revenue Service to be a tax-exempt organization under section 501(c)(3) of the Internal Revenue Code.
 We plan to seek tax-deductible donations from foundations, institutions and individuals to support our work.
 All contributions will be listed here.
 Just as traditional news companies have created a wall between their advertising and their editorial departments to prevent undue influence, we will likewise maintain a wall between our fundraising and our editorial departments.
 We will not charge for access to the website.